jprybylski/xpose.xtras/README.md

 - [ ] Built-in support for contcov and catcov plots
 - [ ] Built-in implementation of GGally::ggpairs
 - [ ] Correct filter() (filter on xpdb_data breaks some columns, eg ETA)
+- [ ] Beef up DVID support (check for it when doing dv_vs and ind plots since it would impact interpretation)
 - [ ] Visualize colinearity
 - [ ] table of covariates (demographics)
   - [ ] Basic tibble